-It seems that people must be Googling about how to photograph girls with Rett Syndrome, so here’s my answer to a recent email inquiry on the topic.
+It occurred to me that people must be Googling about how to better photograph disabled kids, so here’s my answer to a recent email inquiry on the topic.

 So many families with disabled children avoid the photographer because it can be a really disheartening experience.
 I once had a newspaper photographer come to photograph Grace and he was frustrated because she wouldn’t lift her head on command or look into the camera.
 Even though he knew he was photographing her because she had Rett.
 I thought “is this what it’s like to take your disabled kids to a photographers?
 No wonder people don’t do it!”

 When photographing disabled children, I go for two different types of photos.
 Ones where their disability is obvious and ones where the insides shine through and they don’t appear to be different from other kids.
 The ones where they actually look like they have Rett will be easy because that’s how they look the majority of the time.
 When Grace was first diagnosed, I used to delete the photos of the crossed eyes, teeth grinding, hands flying allover the place.
 But now, I think they’re cute because we’re used to the way she is.
 And I don’t know where the parents are in their journey so I take both types.
 The more normal looking ones aren’t as easy.
 You have to focus between the eyes and if she’s moving around a lot (rocking, tremors, etc) you’ll have to follow her face with your camera.
 Wait for those precise moments when she looks at you and snap those shots.
 It can take me up to 40 or 50 shots before I get “the one”.
 Be patient.
 It’s like hunting.